MerveKarali/personal-website/content/authors/admin/_index.md

 With eight years of experience as a Data Engineer, I've spearheaded initiatives in Data Warehouse, ETL, and Big Data across diverse sectors, including banking, telecommunication, e-commerce, and healthcare.
 My skill set encompasses proficiency in Python, SQL, Google Cloud Platform, and AWS.

+Beyond the tech realm, I find joy in math, computing, engaging conversations, reading, cooking, hitting the gym, and more.

 {style="text-align: justify;"}